top of page

 Elizabeth Farrington Talbot (1817-1895)

-E. Fisher Talbot was born in 1814 and died on June 9, 1882 of heart disease at the age of 68.
+E. Fisher Talbot was born on January 1, 1814 and died on June 9, 1882 of heart disease at the age of 68.
 His wife, Elizabeth Farrington Talbot was born in 1817 and died on February 15, 1895 of pneumonia.
 The couple lost four young children between 1845 and 1860:

 Mary Elizabeth on June 3, 1845 at 8 years old,